 Sodium alginate is a naturally derived biomaterial that can be chemically crosslinked with calcium chloride to create cell-laden hydrogels.
 These reagents are used in a variety of applications including bioprinting.
 The recommended preparation provided in the user instruction below yields a streamlined matrix bioink that supports 3D printed cell-laden constructs.
-As sodium alginate cannot support itself before it is crosslinked, we recommend using Pluronic F127 as a sacrificial support.
+As sodium alginate cannot support itself before it is crosslinked, we recommend using Pluronic F127 or a gelatin bath as a sacrificial support.
 However, users can modify the preparation to suit their needs.
 Read on to learn the methods of sodium alginate bioprinting.

 Storage and Handling